Gamesys Group PLC Announces Director/PDMR Shareholding

-LONDON, UK / ACCESSWIRE / September 27, 2019 / Gamesys Group plc (LSE:GYS) (the "Company"), announces that it was notified on 27 September 2019 that on 27 September 2019 Neil Goulden, Executive Chairman of the Company, and Keith Laslop, Chief Financial Officer of the Company, purchased ordinary shares of £0.10 each in the Company ("Ordinary Shares") as follows:
+LONDON, UK / ACCESSWIRE / September 30, 2019 / Gamesys Group plc (LSE:GYS) (the "Company"), announces that it was notified on 30 September 2019 that on 30 September 2019 Irina Cornides, Chief Commercial Officer of Gamesys Group plc, purchased ordinary shares of £0.10 each in the Company ("Ordinary Shares") as follows:

 Director